JoaoTeles87/IceBreaker_Multimedia/README.md

-# IceBreaker Multimedia
+# IceBreaker Multimedia - MVP

-IceBreaker Multimedia is a full-stack web application designed to facilitate interactive question-and-answer sessions, ideal for ice-breaking activities, quizzes, or interactive presentations.
-It features a FastAPI backend for managing questions and answers, and a React frontend for a dynamic user interface.
+IceBreaker Multimedia is an MVP (Minimum Viable Product) of a full-stack web application designed to facilitate interactive question-and-answer sessions, ideal for ice-breaking activities or simple quizzes.
+It features a FastAPI backend for managing game sessions, questions, answers, and votes, and a React frontend for a dynamic user interface.

 ## Features

+- **Game Session Management**: Create unique game sessions that participants can join.
+- **Anonymous Participation**: Participants can join and interact within sessions without needing to create user accounts.
-- **Dynamic Question Management**: Add, retrieve, update, and delete questions and their associated answers.
+- **Dynamic Question & Answer Flow**: Present questions and allow participants to submit answers.
+- **Voting System**: Enable participants to vote on submitted answers.
 - **Interactive Frontend**: A responsive and intuitive user interface built with React.
 - **RESTful API**: Clean and well-documented API endpoints for seamless communication between frontend and backend.
 - **Database Integration**: Uses SQLModel for ORM with a SQLite database (configurable).